How to do Bronzing of baby shoes

 - Chattanooga, Tennessee

 Ed. note: We're pleased to print any technical responses.
-But some submittals were edited, and others left unpublished because we can't ask our sponsors, who make this site possible for camaraderie and technical discussions, to pay the cost of running ads for their competitors :-)
+But some submittals were edited, and others left unpublished because otherwise we would drown under spam; plus we can't ask our sponsors, who make this site possible for camaraderie and technical discussions, to pay the cost of running ads for their competitors :-)

 April 22, 2008